-Colour photographs and pupils' work bring our School to life, showcase our student's talentsand add interest to publications both online and in print that represent the School.
+Colour photographs and pupils' work bring our School to life, showcase our students' talents and add interest to publications both online and in print that represent the School.
 However, the School acknowledges the importance of having safety precautions in place to prevent the misuse of such material.
 The School will only use photographs in accordance with its Privacy Notice.
 On a pupil's admission to the School, parents/carers will be asked to sign a photography consent form.
 The School does this so as to prevent repeatedly asking parents for consent over the school year, which is time-consuming for both parents and the School.
-The terms of use of photographs never change, and so consenting to the use of photographs of their daughter over a period of time rather than a one-off incident does not affect what parents are consenting to.